-If your relationship does not fall within the above requirements, or the two year period has expired and special leave is not granted, division of the property of the relationship may be possible under common law as outlined below.
+If your relationship does not fall within the above requirements, or the two year period has expired, and special leave is not granted, a division of the property of the relationship may be possible under common law as outlined below.

 - financial and non-financial contributions made by each of you to the acquisition, conservation or improvement of the property (whether held jointly or solely by either partner);

 - Contributions made, including any contribution made in the capacity of homemaker and parent, by either of you to the welfare of the other partner or any children of the family.
 Less weight will be placed on this in a de facto matter than in a marriage case.

 An Application can be made to the Local Court, District Court or Supreme Court.

 If a relationship is not covered by the Act, or the period for bringing an Application under the Act has expired, either party can apply to have the property of the relationship divided under common law.
 For example, common law could remedy a situation where: